-An ${\tt Error}$ (or subclass) exception is raised if the previous call to .executeXXX() did not produce any result set or no call was issued yet.
+An Error (or subclass) exception is raised if the previous call to .execute() did not produce any result set or no call was issued yet.

+'''

 .prepare(operation)

+'''

 Prepare a database operation (query or command) statement for later execution and set cursor.command.